xuqiuyu/ES6_Decorator_Test/README.md

 ## ES6 decorator test
-try to use decorator to implement Class instance function autobind
+try to use decorator to implement Class instance function autobind